Hack-WashU/.github/profile/README.md

 ### Here's a screenshot from the browser version of Outlook.
 If you're using the Desktop app, right click on "Groups" and then select "Browse Groups"
 ![Click "Discover Groups" as seen here](https://user-images.githubusercontent.com/69002400/207056139-6b25dbd4-a0fa-46b9-8ffa-41fa40d5522a.jpg)

 At this point, you should see our events on your @wustl.edu Outlook calendar!
 Check for our Homework & Hacking event every Wednesday night from 7pm to 10pm.

-## FAQ
-### Why move away from Discord?
-Discord is not mature enough as a platform to handle our scheduling and document-sharing needs.
-While we love the ease of use, it just can't do what we needed to do.
-Every WashU student already has a Teams account, so we figured that this was the best possible platform to transition to.

-### Is Joining Teams and the Outlook Group Really Required to Participate?
-Yes!
-We are doing all of our scheduling and document sharing via Teams and Outlook.
-Discord events can't be synced with calendars, and we get Teams licenses for free via WashU.